 A misdemeanor conviction may also make you a sitting duck for future unfounded charges for two reasons: First, when the police encounter you and see that you have a misdemeanor conviction, they treat you as a criminal rather than a citizen, and they are more likely to find something else to charge you with; and second, because that misdemeanor conviction may be used to enhance the seriousness of future charges.

-For example, if you’re convicted of, or take deferred-adjudication probation for a misdemeanor family violence assault and charged with another family violence assault, the second one is a felony.
+For example, if you’re convicted of, or take deferred-adjudication probation for a misdemeanor family violence assault and are charged with another family violence assault, the second one is a felony.
 This is known as a criminal enhancement.

 All of this is aside from the potential of a fine, jail sentence, or government supervision in the form of probation.

-Need Help?
-Call Atty Mark W. Bennett
+Call Defense Lawyer Mark W. Bennett Today!

 Because of the serious consequences that can result from misdemeanor convictions (we’ll say it again: including deferred adjudication probations), we treat misdemeanor cases as seriously as we treat felonies, and prepare to defend the misdemeanors as though our clients are facing prison.